 Students must earn a minimum of 24 credits at MCC to receive an associate degree.
-For a certificate, at least 50 percent of the required credits must be earned at MCC.
+At least 40 percent of the required credits for a certificate must be earned at MCC.

 Students who intend to graduate from MCC must be enrolled at MCC during their final semester prior to receiving a degree or certificate.